 When will you review proposals for the 2016-2017 season?

-In early December 2013, we will evaluate proposals received by the submissions deadline for possible exhibition in the coming academic year, which runs June 2014-May 2015.
+In mid-November 2014, we will evaluate proposals received by the submissions deadline for possible exhibition in the coming academic year, which runs June 2015-May 2016.
 Submissions received after the deadline will be held for the following season's consideration.

 What facilities are affected by the Memorial Union Reinvestment project?

 Due to the upcoming Phase II of the Memorial Union Reinvestment project, there is a change in the availability of some of our facilities.
-The Porter Butts Gallery will close temporarily for refurbishment--we are not accepting proposals for this facility for the 2014-2015 season.
+The Porter Butts Gallery will close temporarily for refurbishment--we are not accepting proposals for this facility for the 2015-2016 season.
 The Lakefront on Langdon Gallery will close permanently after this season--we are not accepting proposals for future exhibitions in this space.
-The current Class of 1925 Gallery will close at the end of May 2014.
-A NEW Class of 1925 Gallery will open in September 2014 in the West Wing of Memorial Union--we ARE accepting proposals for this new facility.
+We are accepting and reviewing proposals for the Class of 1925 Gallery will open in September 2014 in the West Wing of Memorial Union--we ARE accepting proposals for this facility.
 Gallery 1308 at Union South is unaffected by construction at Memorial Union--we ARE accepting proposals for this facility.

 When will artists be notified of their proposal status?